kb-netsec/Home-Lab/docs/app-sec/portswigger-web-security-academy/server-side-vulns-path-traversal.md

 ## Objectives

-The lab presents a shopping website with the objective of retrieving he contents of /etc/passwd.
+The lab presents a shopping website with the objective of retrieving the contents of /etc/passwd.

 ## Methods, Steps, & Results